Fermain/-mollify/packages/lms/src/routes/content/The Burnt Toast Institute/Baking Disasters/Introduction to Baking Disasters/Cakes And Cupcakes/The Science of Cake Flops/+page.md

 ---
-name: The Science of Cake Flops
+title: The Science of Cake Flops
 slug: the-science-of-cake-flops
 type: Lesson
 path: The Burnt Toast Institute/Baking Disasters/Introduction to Baking Disasters/Cakes And Cupcakes/The Science of Cake Flops
-dependency: None
+dependency: null
 tags:
 ---